Tackling Obstacles & Raising College Hopes (TORCH) Assistant Director

 - Familiarity with post-high school resources and opportunities.

 - Familiarity with career pathways.

-To apply, please submit a cover letter, résumé, and the contact information for three professional references to Tessa Kiesow, TORCH High School Director (email@example.com).
-Application review will begin on July 15 and will continue until the position is filled.
+To apply, please submit a cover letter, résumé, and the contact information for three professional references to: Tessa Kiesow, TORCH High School Director (firstname.lastname@example.org).
+Application review will begin November 15 and will continue until the position has been filled.